sam-cto/website/exampleSite/content/english/_index.md

   title: optimize your 3D farm printing <br> workflow
   image: images/schedule.png
   content: 'An easy to use AI-based 3D printing management platform for optimizing
-    the pronting jobs in your farm. <br> We optimize the scheduling process and provide real-time visibility and predective analytics. '
+    the pronting jobs in your farm. <br> SAM helps you  optimize your AM Flow by Smart scheduling process, provide real-time visibility and predective analytics. '
   button:
     enable: true
     label: Request a Demo